juiian7/ApateJS/README.md

 ### Animated Sprites

 The first steps are the same as in normal sprite rendering.
 Create your script entry point, extend Apate behaviour and load your images.
-As said in the introduction animated sprites are just like sprite but instead of Tiles they store arrays of Tiles.
-Seems right, right?
+As said in the introduction animated sprites are just like sprite but instead of Tiles they store each frame of the animation as separate Tile.
+Seems right, doesn't it?

 ```ts
 // somewhere in main.js